- 3 Important Factors To Remember For A Healthy FIRE Journey - April 15, 2020

 Saving up $25,000 would grant me approximately two years of financial runway to try my hand at entrepreneurial ventures.
 I know that with my focus and determination, I could at least earn some kind of income during that two-year period.

 Speaking of real estate, I recently stumbled across a cool company called Roofstock that actually specializes in finding single-family rentals properties for investors (like you and me!).
-I met a representative from their company at FinCon and was blown away by the quality and pride they take in their business.
-Highly recommend checking them out!
+I met a representative from their company at FinCon and I highly recommend checking them out.

 This financial runway I referenced (well-explained in Scott Trench’s book – Set for Life) is so important yet wildly unrecognized.
 The longer my financial runway, the more time I have to build my businesses.
 Unless I’m doing everything completely wrong, these ventures should grow and I can slowly upgrade from the “bare bones” lifestyle.